Search

 To awaken suddenly.

-To disturb and cause to move suddenly; to startle; to alarm; to rouse; to cause to flee or fly.
+To disturb and set in motion; to alarm; to rouse; to cause to flee.

 (sports) To put into play.